muj225/muj225.github.io/index.md

 _**[Macro Drivers of Dollar Strength - A Cross-Currency Analysis](https://thereddestbulls.streamlit.app/)**_

-We analyzed how U.S. macroeconomic factors (like interest rates, inflation, and trade balance) impact the strength of the U.S. dollar against the world’s top currencies.
+I analyzed how U.S. macroeconomic factors (like interest rates, inflation, and trade balance) impact the strength of the U.S. dollar against the world’s top currencies.

 Below is the 5 year forecast from the dashboard for USD-EUR, Macroeconomic Variables (2.7% Interest Rate & 2.3% Inflation), XGBoost model